 • audio chunk sizes

-What is first-response latency (vs ongoing turn latency) in live calls?
+What is first-response latency in live calls?

 First-response latency is the time from "call connected" to the first meaningful audio response.
 It includes time to start streaming, detect speech, transcribe, generate tokens, and synthesize speech.